-2018 Randstad Employer Brand Research reveals only 50 per cent of employees believe their employers have a diverse and inclusive culture.
+2018 Randstad Employer Brand Research reveals only 50% of employees believe their employers have a diverse and inclusive culture.

 Frank Ribuot, CEO of Randstad Australia, said that while the issue of diversity and inclusion has been increasingly in the spotlight globally, many local businesses are still only at the foundation stage of building their diversity programs.

-When looking at workers’ motivations for leaving a role, the study found 27 per cent also cited a lack of flexibility as one of the top five reasons to do so, with the early learning, education and professional, scientific and technical fields sectors being perceived as delivering the greatest flexible working arrangements.
+When looking at workers’ motivations for leaving a role, the study found 27% also cited a lack of flexibility as one of the top five reasons to do so, with the early learning, education and professional, scientific and technical fields sectors being perceived as delivering the greatest flexible working arrangements.

 “Yet, our data reveals that less than five per cent of employers actually set targets for engagement in flexible work and fewer than two per cent set targets for men’s engagement with flexible work.
 This is important because research reveals that normalising flexible working arrangements is a key factor in improving women’s career progression and increasing the representation of women in leadership.